uvadlc/DL_assignments_2019/assignment_2/README.md

 │      dataset.py
 │      model.py
 │      train.py
+|      assets/
 ```

 Replace `lastname` with your last name.
 In case you have created any other python files to obtain results in the report, include those in the corresponding directory as well.
+Remember to replace the data in the assets folder with the ones you have used (i.e. put the txt files of the books you used in this folder).
+Given example datasets which were not used do not have to be included in the submission.

-Finally, please submit your file on Canvas.
+Finally, please submit your zip-file on Canvas.

 The deadline for the assignment is the **27 November, 23:59**.